anakhalil/rndexercise/README.md

 - I know there are some issues with async / multi thread behavior.
 I needed to look into locking functions / variables to minimize these problems.
 I tried to mitigate unwanted behavior by copying the jobs list before using it.
 - simulate is accessible via the endpoint.
 It should really only be used via the broker.
 This is to aid in the unit testing and demonstrates the non-blocking behavior.
 - It might also be better to return properly formatted messages, with codes and the data in the body and in json format.
 I.e. IActionResult.
+- I did note that there is a delay, in starting each job, when the jobs list is large.
+- It would be nice to return some JSON rather then a list.

 Considering it's my first time with .net I took advantage of ContosoPizza template.
 Please see the commit history as I have updated the readme as the project advanced.